hallorant/bigmit/ta19demo/README.md

 # Tandy Assembly 2019 VBLANK Modification Exhibit with George Phillips

+This directory contains all the z80 assembly code from my Tandy Assembly 2019 VBLANK Modification Exhibit Raycaster demo.
+As well as some pictures of conference.

 I exhibited at [Tandy Assembly 2019](http://www.tandyassembly.com/2019/) with George Phillips the *Model I no-chip VBLANK Modification*.
 This was a demonstration of a no-chip hardware modification to the TRS-80 Model 1 which